CS2401-Fall2021/lab-8-BST/README.md

 * You can allow *m* mistakes in a BST, but no more!
 Remember, BSTs have every node's left value less than or equal to the node's value, and the right value greater than or equal to.
 A mistake is if this is not the case.

-Furthermore, sometimes we get trees that look less like actual trees and more like linked lists.
+* Sometimes we get trees that look less like actual trees and more like linked lists.
 That's not great either!
-If our maximum tree depth in a tree that holds n items is more than 2*log(n), we didn't do a good enough job and need to toss out that tree.
+If our maximum tree depth in a tree that holds n items is more than k*log(n), we didn't do a good enough job and need to toss out that tree.

 ## Node Class
 We start each tree at a Node root.
 Node is defined in Node.java.
-While you may add fields, you cannot remove them if you wish the autograder to work properly.
+While you may add fields, you cannot remove them or change the exisiting constructor if you wish the autograder to work properly.

 ## Part 1: Number of Mistakes in a BST
 In Main.java implement numTreeMistakes(Node root), which counts how many mistakes appear in a tree that keep it from being a true BST.
 BSTs have every node's left value less than or equal to the node's value, and the right value greater than or equal to.
 A mistake is if this is not the case.
 If your root is null, we have no mistakes to report.